bignimbus/git-inflate/README.md

 +
 +stats
 ```

 ## About
 When you're productive and you really want to get that point across, you need to make sure you're pumping up your stats.

-## About
-When you're productive and you really want to get that point across, you need to make sure you're pumping up your stats.